 Come to the Knockdown Center for free on Saturday May 13 to see STRONGER TOGETHER, a major exhibit of software and electronic art made by faculty and alumni of the top computer arts programs at universities in the NYC area.
 Four workshops held on Saturday will sell out immediately, so reserve your spot (tickets go on sale shortly) to learn about 3D printing, Arduino, Raspberry Pi, generative art, and recycled electronics.

-Friday and Saturday night at the Knockdown Center, buy tickets to experience two completely different sets of electronic music and visuals performances along with viewing the exhibition:
+Friday and Saturday night at the Knockdown Center, use this link to buy tickets for both evenings at a discount to experience two completely different sets of electronic music and visuals performances along with viewing the exhibition:

 - Jimmy Joe Roche & Layne Garrett — Modular synthesizer and voice with found objects, augmented guitars and self-built instruments.